pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-api.md

 differences in syntax or usage between these two use cases will be noted.

+## Handling of Invalid Data

+Each draft service request is considered to be a work-in-progress, and most data validation rules are not executed while a service request is in the draft status.

+Accordingly, each invalid field value supplied to the draft SRF API endpoints will cause one of the following results to occur:

+  * The invalid value will be recorded in the draft service request.

+  * The invalid value will result in a blank field in the draft service request.

+In either case, the system may generate a warning in the API response.

+Note that, due to internal implementation details of the API system, an invalid user account email address should always generate a warning if it is not used for determining access according to permisisons rules (in which case an error will be generated instead).

 ## API Request Structure

 API requests issued to create or modify a service request all have